rudra-iitm-phd/da7400-project/readme.md

-# 🚀 Reinforcement Learning Framework for LunarLander-v2
+# 🚀 Representation Learning in RL with lower bound of Bisimulation

 A sophisticated RL implementation with state embedding capabilities for enhanced learning performance.
 This framework supports both vanilla and energy-based embeddings with comprehensive experiment tracking via Weights & Biases.